What is the Annual Pastoral Appeal?

 I received my Annual Pastoral Appeal (APA) materials and the donation envelope already.
 Can I make my donation and mail it from home, or do you want us to bring the envelope to church?

 Certainly, you can mail the envelope from home directly to the Diocese.
-If you want to bring it to church and drop it into the offertory basket, our “APA Sunday” will be the weekend of February 25th/26th, so that would be a great weekend to do so.
+If you want to bring it to church and drop it into the offertory basket, that would be a great.

 Will there be APA envelopes in the back of the church in case I forget or lose mine?